-STEM Academies and Science Instruction for Diverse Learning Populations are available this Summer.
+STEM Academies and Science Instruction for Diverse Learning Populations are available.

 All teachers who teach the SABES in-school curriculum are asked to attend Professional Development in the Science, Technology, Engineering and Math (STEM) content.
 The material covered during the courses is aligned to the Next Generation Science Standards.
 The sessions are taught by Baltimore City STEM Master Teachers and focus on content that is necessary for elementary teachers to understand in order to reveal and disarm students’ most common misconceptions about STEM.